tcltk/tcl/doc/markdown/http.md

     : use Thread if it is available, raise an error if it is unavailable

     The Tcl [socket -async][socket] command can block in adverse cases (e.g. a slow DNS lookup).
 Using the Thread package works around this problem, for both HTTP and HTTPS transactions.
 Values of *level* other than 0 are available only to the main interpreter in each thread.
-See section **THREADS** for more information.
+See section [Threads] for more information.

 **-urlencoding** *encoding*
 : The *encoding* used for creating the x-url-encoded URLs with **::http::formatQuery** and **::http::quoteString**.
 The default is **utf-8**, as specified by RFC 2718.